Obama cancels military exercises, condemns violence in Egypt

 Some analysts and lawmakers questioned whether the cancellation of the "Bright Star" military exercises was enough.

-"This falls well short of the fundamental rethinking and reorientation that is necessary right now," said Shadi Hamid, director of research for the Brookings Doha Center and a fellow at the Saban Center for Middle East Policy at Brookings.
+"This falls well short of the fundamental rethinking and reorientation that is necessary right now," said Shadi Hamid, director of research for the Brookings Doha Centre and a fellow at the Saban Centre for Middle East Policy at Brookings.

 "If the U.S. wants to re-establish its leverage it will actually have to do something to show it is serious.
 The first serious step would be cutting aid, then there would be no doubt that finally the U.S. is serious about using its leverage."